GoogleChromeLabs/iwa-project-templates/webpack-iwa-template/README.md

 _Note: Your web bundle ID will look differently, this is just an example_

-Since IWA are using a different schema `isolated-app://` instead of `https://`, you can access it by pasting `isolated-app://your-web-bundle-id` in Chrome, or by running it like any other app on your computer.
+To launch your newly installed IWA, use chrome://apps page (Windows/macOS/Linux), or run it like any other application on your computer.
+Alternatively, you could paste isolated-app://your-web-bundle-id in Chrome.

 ### Personalizing this template